wikm360/OpenGF/README.md

 1) detect and block http traffic (based on http header or ip)

-2) detect and block tla traffic (based on sni or ip)
+2) detect and block tls traffic (based on sni or ip)

 3) detect and block ssh traffic (based on ip ans port)